 That’s how machine learning is changing the world of creating videos.
 Yes, relevance is still a factor, so you should optimize your metadata—your video’s title, tags and description—to ensure that YouTube indexes your video correctly.
 But watch time is now a much more important factor, so, if you want your videos discovered today, you need to figure out what YouTube is using machine learning to accomplish and make sure that you use the watch time optimization tips above.

 Learn more about what Machine Learning is in this introduction to machine learning video

-You can also take-up the AI and Machine Learning courses in partnership with Purdue University collaborated with IBM or Can check our Caltech's Artificial Intelligence Course.
+You can also take-up the AI and ML courses in partnership with Purdue University collaborated with IBM or Can check our Caltech's Artificial Intelligence Course.
 This programs gives you an in-depth knowledge of Python, Deep Learning with the Tensor flow, Natural Language Processing, Speech Recognition, Computer Vision, and Reinforcement Learning.